nikolasburk/support-challenges-ryan/challenge-4/README.md

 })
 ```

-This will make sure that you have the posts ordered by the **popularity** (i.e. `views`) and also a limit that would give you the ability to configure the number of posts that you want to fetch.
+This will make sure that the posts are ordered by the **popularity** (i.e. `views`) and also a limit that would give you the ability to configure the number of posts that you want to fetch.

 4. The final step is to create a query for the `users` so that we can call the query in the same way that you have mentioned above.
 So you would need to add a new field in the `Query` object that would fetch your users with the posts.